ZuzannaKelvin/gameophiles-unlimited-jigsaw-puzzles-csv/pages/boardgames-list.md

 ---
-title: About
+title: Boardgames List
-layout: about
+layout: aboutboardgames-list
-permalink: /about.html
+permalink: /boardgames-list.html
 # include CollectionBuilder info at bottom
-credits: true
+credits: false
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---